When I visited St. Petersburg in the 1990s, the Russian city was gray and depressing. But during my last visit, I found a town that sparkles.

 The language barrier in Russia is formidable — but not insurmountable.
 Many of the people I dealt with (clerks, salespeople, waiters, tellers) spoke only Russian.
 I found that one key to more predictable dining was to eat in a self-service cafeteria, with menu items illustrated with easy-to-identify pictures.
 The food is good (everything from buckwheat porridge to soups and savory or sweet crepes), the price is right, and you order by pointing — something I'm good at.

-While probably not advisable for most travelers, locals also get around using St. Petersburg's "unofficial" taxi system.
-You look for an old beater car (usually a Soviet-era Lada) driven by a man (usually Central Asian), and hold out your hand.
-He stops, and you negotiate a price.
-Locals pay 100 rubles ($3.50), but tourists are lucky to get a ride for 200 rubles ($7).
+While probably not worth the hassle for most travelers, St. Petersburg's "unofficial" taxi system offers locals an inventive way to get around.
+If you want to give it a shot, look for an old beater car (usually a Soviet-era Lada driven by a Central Asian man), and hold out your hand.
+If it stops, you negotiate a price.
+Locals pay 100 rubles ($3.50 at the time of my last visit), but tourists are lucky to get a ride for 200 rubles (then about $7).
 While hopping into a car on one occasion, I said to my guide, "This is a good system."
 He corrected me, saying, "No, this is a good lack of a system."

 Throughout Europe, fast-fingered thieves can nip your valuables without you even knowing it.
 In Russia, the thieves are not so subtle — when they hit, you'll know it.
 While I don't always wear my money belt these days (shhh, that's a secret), I wore it in Russia.
-And don't come here expecting service with a smile: Whether you're a local or a tourist, service often stinks.
+And I know better than to expect service with a smile: Whether you're a local or a tourist, service usually stinks.
 Don't take it personally.

 Travelers to St. Petersburg see an evolving city.
-By creating this city out of swampland, Peter the Great declared a new direction for his country and his people, moving toward a world of culture, arts, and science.
+By creating this city, Peter the Great declared a new direction for his country and his people, moving toward a world of culture, arts, and science.
 With some fits and starts, his vision is turning into a vibrant reality, making historic St. Petersburg well worth a visit.